Guest Post: Is Mandarin Difficult? It Depends

 My Italian student, Marco Casarola, told me that his reason is his plan to work in Taiwan after he graduates from his MBA study next year.
 He knows that he has to learn Mandarin and his goal is to reach fluency by next year.

 From my students, I found out that strong learning motivation could make learning easier and faster.
-What is your motivation of learning Mandarin?
+What is your motivation for learning Mandarin?

 2. Fun learningWatching Chinese TV shows or movies, going to KTV (Karaoke TV) to sing Chinese songs, or playing Mahjong with your Taiwanese or Chinese friends are several fun ways to learn Mandarin.